-Understanding capacity: What to do when a loved one loses decision-making ability
+Understanding capacity: Steps to take when a loved one loses decision-making ability

 We tend to take our freedom of choice – deciding how we spend our money, where we live, what health care we receive and much more – for granted.
 But that means many of us are unprepared when we, or a loved one, loses the ability to make those very decisions.